 I’ll be back in my home state of Michigan for the month of April to finish some requirements for my graduate degree.
 After I booked my ticket I found out that the school district I will be working in actually has Spring Break the first week of April.
-This unplanned week quickly morphed into an impromptu trip with my sister to visit my brother and future sister-in-law in the Upper Peninsula.
+This unplanned week quickly morphed into an impromptu trip with my sister to visit my brother and future sister-in-law in the Upper Peninsula of northern Michigan.

 My brother moved to Marquette, MI a few years ago, which has provided us a lot of opportunities to explore the UP.
 Some of the spots we visited on this trip we have seen before in the summer and it is amazing how much different they look as the seasons transition from winter to spring.
 Visiting in the off-season can be hazardous as we encountered a few closed roads, down trees, and icy trails.
 While some of the spots were a little difficult to access, we had the spots pretty much to ourselves!

 Wetmore beach is just a few miles from town and a great swimming spot in the summer if you can stand the water temperatures.
 There is a short hike to reach Lake Superior, but there are quite a few trails that run along the shoreline, including parts of the North Country Trail.